-The applicant should also practice a policy of full disclosure; if negative or possibly negative information is found and not disclosed, the process slows down quite a bit while Medical Staff Services does some investigating.
-Not providing complete information can completely halt the process, and ultimately may result in a recommendation for denial of appointment.
+The applicant should also practice a policy of full disclosure; if negative or possibly negative information is found and not disclosed, the process slows down quite a bit while Medical Staff Services investigates.
+Not providing complete information result in significant delays, and ultimately may result in a recommendation for denial of appointment.

-When the practitioner receives correspondence, whether via e-mail or hard copy, listing what is still needed, returning those items to Medical Staff Services promptly will help assure fewer delays in the credentialing process; originals are not needed and it is fastest to respond via fax or e-mail.
-Promptly call the assigned Credentialing Coordinator with questions about the items on the list.
+When the practitioner receives correspondence listing what is still needed, returning those items to Medical Staff Services promptly will help assure fewer delays in the credentialing process; originals are not needed and it is fastest to respond via fax or e-mail.
+Promptly call the assigned Credentialing Coordinator with questions about items listed.

 The department should start the faculty appointment process simultaneously with the Medical Staff Services credentialing process.
 Once the practitioner is reviewed by the Credentials Committee, and recommended for approval to the Medical Executive Committee, the Faculty Appointments Specialist can move the faculty appointment to its conclusion.
 Faculty Appointments that are not started ahead of time are one of the top three reasons for a credentialing delay.

 Finally, if you call your references and prior post-graduate training or affiliates to request that they respond to our letters, faxes, or e-mails, this often speeds up the response time from those facilities.
-Delayed responses are the number one cause of delays in credentialing.
+Delayed responses from external sources are the number one cause of delays in credentialing.

 For the fastest processing, Medical Staff Services recommends:

 - Complete the entire credentialing application, truthfully.
 Be sure to include all other names under which you have been identified.

 - Send the application, along with any of the documents you have as soon as possible; at least 13 weeks ahead of time*.
 (However, do not wait until your NY state license or DEA are issued)